You know why you were going. The file didn’t show it.

-If you applied for a Schengen visa, your refusal form probably has a ticked box next to words very close to these: “The information submitted regarding the justification for the purpose and conditions of the intended stay was not reliable.”
-On the standard Schengen form this is typically reason 2.
-UK refusal letters say it differently — the officer was “not satisfied that you are a genuine visitor” — but the substance is the same.
+If you applied for a Schengen visa, your refusal form probably has a tick next to wording very close to this: “The information submitted regarding the justification for the purpose and conditions of the intended stay was not reliable.”
+UK refusal letters say it differently — the officer was “not satisfied that you are a genuine visitor” — but the substance is identical.
+Your letter is also the authoritative document on what options you have and by when: it, and the official guidance of the country that refused you, outrank any general rule you read online, this article included.
+Read it twice before you decide between correcting the file and challenging the decision.

 Diagnose it: the five common causes